pulumi/docs/content/tutorials/importing/_index.md

     - A [Pulumi Cloud account](https://app.pulumi.com/signup) and [access token](/docs/pulumi-cloud/accounts#access-tokens)
     - Familiarity with JavaScript, TypeScript, or Python
     - Familiarity with Hashicorp Terraform (optional)
-    - Completion of the [Pulumi Fundamentals](/tutorials/pulumi-fundamentals/) and [Building with Pulumi](/tutorials/pulumi-fundamentals/) tutorials, or practical experience with Pulumi.
+    - Completion of [Pulumi Fundamentals](/tutorials/pulumi-fundamentals/) and [Building with Pulumi](/tutorials/pulumi-fundamentals/) or practical experience
 aliases:
     - /learn/importing/
 ---

-In this tutorial, you'll learn how to bring existing cloud resources created outside of Pulumi (whether created by hand or with other tools such as AWS CDK or Hashicorp Terraform) into Pulumi to manage them going forward.